Life220/YappDown/README.md

 # YappDown
-A note taking app built in Django on Alpine Linux with Mariadb, SvelteJS and TailwindCSS using Docker.
+A note taking app built in Django on Alpine Linux with Mariadb and TailwindCSS using Docker.

 ### Required
 Alpine Linux